47degrees/github4s/docs/src/main/tut/notification.md

 ---
 layout: docs
-title: Notification API
+title: Notifications API
 ---

-# Notification API
+# Notifications API

-Github4s supports the [Notification API](https://developer.github.com/v3/activity/notifications/).
+Github4s supports the [Notifications API](https://developer.github.com/v3/activity/notifications/).
 As a result, with github4s, you can:

 - [Set a thread subscription](#set-a-thread-subscription)